-The One World Family International Peace Organization is a 501(c)3 non-profit organization whose goal is to promote understanding in a fractured world and to enrich the lives of its citizens through the strengthening of cross-cultural ties.
-We work to provide access to education and basic health care for Burmese refugees and other marginalized people throughout Southeast Asia.
+Our goal is to promote understanding in a fractured world and to enrich the lives of its citizens through the strengthening of cross-cultural ties.
+Since 2009 we have worked to provide access to education and basic health care for Burmese refugees and other marginalized people throughout Southeast Asia.

 Greetings from India!
 Eva and I recently completed a productive and emotional trip to Northern Thailand on behalf of One World Family.
 This was the first trip to Thailand in four years where we weren't accompanied by our friend, translator, and operations coordinator Khun Noy who passed away this April due to an infection of the bloodstream.
 While his talent, knowledge, and sense of humor were missed greatly we nevertheless felt his spirit with us the whole time.

 Thankfully we were blessed to be accompanied by several individuals who were able to help us with the duties normally carried out by the late Khun Noy.
 Our dear friend Suriya, who played an integral role in setting up our transportation program for hilltribe children six years ago, joined us again to act as our head translator.
 We were also joined by two new team members, Ms. Pat from Chiang Mai and Mr. Chai from Doi Saket, both of whom proved themselves very capable as translators and program leaders.
 All three of these individuals will continue working for One World Family on an ongoing basis, each helping oversee different aspects of our program.